jmunixusers/presentations/CommandLine.md

 be referred to as `..`
 - The home directory can be referred to as `~`
-- The last command can be referred to with `!!`, which is especially useful if you forget to add `sudo` in front of a command that needs priveledge elevation.
+- The last command can be referred to with `!!`, which is especially useful if you forget to add `sudo` in front of a command that needs privilege elevation.

 ### Clearing the Screen